API Discovery ¶

-Last 2 weeks- 13 endpoints will be displayed, in the Changes column 1 of them will have the New mark, 2 - the Changed mark, and 3 - the Removed mark.
+Last 2 weeks- 13 endpoints will be displayed, in the Changes column 1 of them will have the New mark, 2 - the Changed mark, and 3 - the Unused mark.

 Set Changes in API to

-Removed endpoints- 3 endpoints will be displayed, all with the Removed mark.
+Unused endpoints- 3 endpoints will be displayed, all with the Unused mark.

 Change Changes in API to

-New endpoints + Removed endpoints- 4 endpoints will be displayed, 3 with the Removed mark, and 1 with the New mark.
+New endpoints + Unused endpoints- 4 endpoints will be displayed, 3 with the Unused mark, and 1 with the New mark.